lbryio/lbry.com/content/faq/unable-to-stream.md

 5. Start LBRY and try to download a couple items from the homepage.
 Be patient, if it doesn't work, leave the page and try again or a different video.
 6. Depending on your network, you may need port 44444 UDP (the new port you just setup) forwarded.
 Also, for file sharing to work properly, you may need port 3333 (TCP) open/forwarded.
 This can be verified by using a [port checker](https://www.canyouseeme.org) on port 3333.
 44444 will fail since it's UDP

-If you still receive this warning after completing the above steps, please [reach out to us](https://lbry.io/faq/how-to-report-bugs) for additional support.
+If you continue to have issues streaming/downloading after completing the above steps, please [reach out to us](https://lbry.io/faq/how-to-report-bugs) for additional support.